 All applications must be submitted electronically.
 Start the application process by clicking the link below.

-International students that do not possess a degree from a US school are expected to submit GRE and TOEFL test scores.
+International students that do not possess a degree from a US school are expected to submit GRE and either TOEFL or IETLS test scores.

 Students with TOEFL speaking scores of 22 and higher will be given priority in admission and financial aid.

 International students that do not receive financial aid are required to submit a Certificate of Financial Responsibility.

 The department offers several forms of financial aid to all students.